bet4a/d3wiki/Arrays.md

 <a name="nest_sortKeys" href="#nest_sortKeys">#</a> nest.<b>sortKeys</b>(<i>comparator</i>)

 Sorts key values for the current key using the specified *comparator*.
-In no comparator is specified for the current key, the order in which keys will be returned is undefined.
+If no comparator is specified for the current key, the order in which keys will be returned is undefined.
 Note that this only affects the result of the entries operator; the order of keys returned by the map operator is always undefined, regardless of comparator.

 <a name="nest_sortValues" href="#nest_sortValues">#</a> nest.<b>sortValues</b>(<i>comparator</i>)